kevgo/text-runner/documentation/installation.md

   text-runner help
   </pre>

-This gives you an out-of-the-box installation of TextRunner, which checks that all links and images point to something.
+This gives you an out-of-the-box installation of TextRunner.
+It checks for dead links and images.

 ## Configuration